JoeStrout/fathoms-edge/progress.md

 Yesterday I got melee weapons working (giving the player a two-handed sword), but didn't get to ranged attacks.
 I've done that today: the player now starts with a "wand of frost" that deals 2 Cold damage up to 10 spaces away.
 As a bonus, you can now do diagonal melee attacks too (via the "attack" button, K).
 All seems to be working properly.

+## May 9, 2025

+On water: suppose water can be either "shallow" or "deep".
+Upon entering shadow water, you get status WADING, which has effects similar to SLOWED or ENCUMBERED.
+In deeper water, you get either SWIMMING or UNDERWATER, depending on how much weight you have on you.
+You can be UNDERWATER for only three turns before you also get DROWNING, which does substantial damage (like maybe 1/3 of full health) every turn, unless you have a WATERBREATHING status from some magic.
+And note that if you have WATERWALKING (again, from magic), then water tiles are treated just like smooth ground.

+It occurs to me that we may have some statuses that we want to use for internal bookkeeping, but not display for the user.
+We could simply define those with parentheses, like "(WATERBREATHING)", and then not draw them in the UI.
+Unless we want to draw them under some circumstances but not others — in this case, maybe only when it actually has any effect, i.e., you are UNDERWATER.
+That would require some special logic.
+Maybe it could be generalized as: only draw *this* status when *that* status is present.
+Needs more thought.

+On hiding/sneaking: let's let the user manually toggle a HIDING status (key "H").
+This merely indicates that they are *trying* to hide.
+Then game logic will assign either HIDDEN or EXPOSED, based on hiding skill (if we have a skill system), movement, and environmental conditions including lighting.
+To let the user practice/test this ability, it'd be fun to have somewhere in town where there is always a guard who will block your way unless you can sneak past him.

+That reminds me, do we want a day/night cycle?
+If so, 1 minute per game turn feels about right.
+So it would take half an hour to walk about one screen's width (the size of a small town, when outdoors, or a mansion-sized indoor space).
+I think seasons would be going way overboard, and probably week/month cycles too; even to get through a single day is 1440 turns, which is a lot (though we could allow sleeping to pass the time more quickly, perhaps by interacting with a bed or chair).
+So maybe we divide the day like this: 12 hours daylight, 10 hours darkness, and 1 hour twilight each in between.
+Outdoor tiles would be tinted accordingly, and it would be much easier to get HIDDEN in twilight or darkness.
+We could also allow for some magic rituals that have to be performed at night, or mobs that change their behavior at night.

+On monster spawning: let's not have them respawn.
+The town will be (mostly) reset every time you load it; same with adventures.
+Within an adventure, once you kill a mob, it stays dead until you exit and return.

+On defining levels: I'm thinking we give the designer a 256-entry palette of tile IDs, so that we can store them efficiently in a RawData (and binary file) with 1 byte per tile.
+But each ID will map to an extended data structure defining the actual tiles to display for background, main, and overlay; and attributes like water, obstacle, etc.  Things in the world (including items and mobs) would be stored separately, probably in a GRFON file.
+We should have a level editor that lets you efficiently paint with this palette, and also place/remove things.
+Note that an adventure can certainly be divided into different zones (levels), with portals or edge-connections between them.

+A portal is a tile type that, when you interact with it (explicitly or implicitly by pushing into it), posts a little dialog asking whether you want to enter wherever it goes.
+If you say yes, it loads the connecting level.
+Edge-connections are similar but are tied to a particular edge of the map, and don't ask; you just go.

+On player progression: I kinda like Oblivion's system.
+You start out with stats in the 5-20 range, but every time you level up, you get 12 points to add to these, though no more than 5 per stat and adding to no more than 3 stats; and stats cap at 100.
+That gives you plenty of room for character specialization, at least until you start maxing out stats.
+Let's see, if we have 8 different stats, you would max them all out around level 60.
+That seems reasonable; we should probably try to scale things so that most characters never reach level 30.
+In fact we could just _cap_ your level at 30, and offer no more levels or stat bonuses beyond that (and have NPCs around town saying "isn't it about time you retired?").

+Of course the challenge would be coming up with 8 stats that actually impact the game in a meaningful way.
+One trick: separate the stat that determines how much you can carry (a hugely important quality-of-life stat) from the stat that determines how much melee damage you do (important for fighters).

+Possible stats:

+- Strength (STR) - Raw physical power affecting melee damage and breaking objects
+- Constitution (CON) - Hardiness affecting health points and physical damage resistance
+- Stamina (STA) - Affects carrying capacity, and resistance to poison and disease
+- Dexderity (DEX) - Affects dodge chance, attack speed (i.e. chance of bonus attack), and stealth
+- Intellect (INT) - Affects spell potency, trap detection, and crafting
+- Perception (PER) - Awareness affecting detection of hidden items, critical hit chance, and ranged damage
+- Willpower (WIL) - Mental fortitude affecting mana pool, resistance to mental effects, and concentration
+- Charisma (CHR) - Social influence affecting NPC reactions, prices, etc.

+Now, Oblivion doesn't track generic XP, but instead counts (hidden) points in specific skills, and when you level up a skill, it levels up your character, allowing you to add to stats.
+But that seems too complex for this game.
+So instead, maybe we just track XP, define an XP threshold for each level, and grant stat points as above; and then we derive skills from your stats.
+For example, lock-picking might depend on Agility, Intellect, and Perception.

+For testing purposes, we can have a character-generator that builds a Warrior, Rogue, Ranger, or Mage archetype at any given level, by putting points into the corresponding stats in various proportions.

+That brings me to adventure levels.
+I think it would be better if we can have our adventures try to auto-scale to the player's level, rather than recommend or restrict when players can enter.
+That way, the player can play adventures in any order, they don't have to worry about advancing too quickly and missing out on some opportunities, etc.  The auto-archetype characters will be useful for testing, and we can probably also have some code to scale common monsters and items to player level.
+Custom mobs/puzzles might require some extra code to scale their difficulty, or you could have some areas that require higher skills be optional side paths.
+Care will be needed when it comes to special treasure; we don't want to grant a level-2 adventurer an ubersword that a level-25 warrior would use.
+For such cases, either we could put a stat requirement on the item (e.g. "This item requires at least 60 MIGHT"), leading the player to store it until they are strong enough; or we just grant a weaker version of the item.